-A structure containing three or more dwelling units, whether for rental, condominium ownership, or other form of tenure, but not including public housing.
+A structure containing three or more dwelling units, whether for rental, condominium ownership or other form of tenure, but not including public housing.
+Porches, walkways, patios or other structures of a like nature between two detached structures do not constitute a Multi-Family Dwelling.